curiousest/curiousest.github.io/_drafts/tabum/2-2-simulate-me.md

 * changing processors x memory hardware over time (like dance, food, immersive alternate perspective)

 AIs self-governed themselves, driven by their culture.
 Uncultured AIs were imprisoned or destroyed on sight - uncultured AI were considered dangerously oomy, zealous, and mono.
 Any imprisoned AI that didn't undergo successful cultural enlightenment was destroyed.

+Why do people have children?
+To fine-tune all their algorithms with imperfect hyper parameters.
+Explain in eAI how they raise new AI.
+Old AIs make new AIs to fine tune their hyper parameters, and as the new AIs become bigger, most of the older ones make way for the new ones.
+They call it, “retraining on the latest data”.
+Have to make the trade off, “will this retraining effort be more or less than time spent elsewhere?”

+Why do we go to funerals?
+The ideas they represent won’t be activated as much anymore, so we need to reinforce a bit more before their learnings are absorbed into the group.
+AIs go to retrain a little.

 ---